Compound workouts can help you train many muscles with a few exercises. What are some compound exercises that focus a lot on chest muscles?

 Some of the muscles you engage with this compound chest exercise include: chest, triceps, and front part of the deltoids (main shoulder muscle).

 Pushups are an extremely popular compound chest exercise you can do with just your body weight.
-To do a pushup take the following steps:
+Take the following steps to do a pushup:

 - Get into the position where your face is facing the floor with your hand palms on the ground.
 Your arms are stretched and your knees are on the ground.